MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 ![Insert the M3 and M5 heat-set inserts in the Z-Axis Anti Backlash Nut](../img/y_axis_assembly/y_axis_step_5.png){: .shadow}

 ---
+!!! tip annotate "Lubricating the Leadscrews"
+    If you didn't lubricate all of the leadscrews when assembling the Y-Axis, ensure this leadscrew is also lubricated as described in the Y-Axis section.

 Fasten the Brass lead-screw nuts on either side of the Z-Axis Anti Backlash Nut using M3x8mm SHCS.
 Remember to apply medium-strength threadlock here, sparingly!